 Arama Sonuçları

-This one-day course will provide you with a thorough understanding of validation and verification so you know the level of detail required for each process and are able to use validation and verification in practice.
+This one-day course will provide delegates with a thorough understanding of root cause analysis (RCA) to know its importance and be able to perform it competently.
 This is especially helpful when implementing some of the requirements in the BRCGS Standards.
 This course is part of the BRCGS Professional recognition programme.
-At the end of the course, you will: Be able to define and understand the terms validation and verification Understand the level of detail required for each process Be able to use validation and verification in practice Appreciate how validation and verification relate to conformance to the BRCGS Standards This course is part of the BRCGS Professional recognition programme.
 At the end of the course, you will: Be able to define root cause analysis Understand the difference between symptoms and root cause analysis (RCA) Understand the role and importance of RCA in compliance with the BRCGS Standards Have explored some common methods for undertaking RCA Be able to perform RCA and document it effectively

 - BRCGS Risk Assessment Course